 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to azithromycin, erythromycin, or any other macrolide or ketolide antibiotic (such as clarithromycin, telithromycin), or if you have a history of liver problems caused by azithromycin.
+Do not use it if you had an allergic reaction to azithromycin, erythromycin, or similar medicines, or you have a history of liver problems caused by azithromycin.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.